8 Best Video Editing Software in 2020 + Free Tools for Mac & Windows

 They do offer some fade-to-black transition effects as well as opening freeze frames.
 These features would compensate for the inability of the editor to add transitions between sub-clips like you would on CyberLink PowerDirector.

-Microsoft Movie Moments allows you to easily share your videos across the web.
-With Windows Phone and PC-compatible tablets, all you need do is press a their Share button and your video will be posted to places like Facebook, Dropbox, OneNote, Skype and Twitter.
+Microsoft Movie Moments allows you to share your videos across the web easily.
+With Windows Phone and PC-compatible tablets, press their Share button and your video posts to places like Facebook, Dropbox, OneNote, Skype, and Twitter.

 A Strong Choice with an Array of Add-Ons